aureooms-research/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Aurélien Ooms is a PhD student at [ULB](https://ulb.be/en)'s
+Aurélien Ooms completed his PhD at [ULB](https://ulb.be/en)'s
 [Algorithms Research Group](https://algo.ulb.be)
 under the supervision of